mdaskalov/homebridge-tasmota-zbbridge/README.md

 # Binding

 You can add switches to HomeKit to control automations or bind them with other devices or groups to control them directly.
 To bind a switch type following commands in the tasmota console.
 (IKEA remotes only support 1 group and can be linked to a light only via group numbers (no direct binding)).
-Also

 1. Add the light to group 100
 ```